robbelouwet/masterthesis-forkskinny/reports/weekly_reports/first_semester/week4.md

 ### What was on my mind

-- For the moment, I'm setting my mind on [Erik's code](/libs/forkskinny-c) and thinking about implementing fixed slicing with SIMD in the key schedule.
+- For the moment, I'm setting my mind on [Erik's code](/libs/forkskinny-c) and thinking about implementing fixed slicing with SIMD in the key keys.
   I don't want to spend too much time on trying to analyze what the romulus skinny+ implementation has done to get those speedups, that rabbit hole is just too deep, I don't have time for that because I still need to look into parallelizing the 2 branches after splitting.
 And I still need to do the modes.